 Disclosure Quantity Units

 Total training hours provided to employees

 a.
-Female employees 196.0 Hours
+Female employees 146 Hours

 b.
-Male employees 131.0 Hours
+Male employees 79 Hours

 Average Training hours provided to employees

 a.
-Female employees 39.20 Hours/ employee
+Female employees 29.2 Hours/ employee

 b.
-Male employees 32.75 Hours/ employee
+Male employees 19.75 Hours/ employee

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach OPMC's training and development programs have led to substantial career growth among its employees.
-The Company believes that career development and employee empowerment are crucial in employee retention.
-The Company continues to enhance its training and seminar programs which give employees opportunities to develop, enhance and enrich themselves with skill-sets they need to better perform their roles in the Company and in the community.
+Management Approach The Company believes that career development and employee empowerment are crucial in employee retention.
+The Company continues to enhance its training and seminar programs which give employees opportunities to develop, enhance and enrich themselves with skill- sets they need to better perform their roles in the Company and in the community.
 What are the risk/s identified?
 Management Approach Possible employee poaching from other industry players.
-The Company believes that an attractive compensation package coupled with flexible working arrangement at this time of Pandemic is effective in maintaining talents.
+The Company believes that an attractive compensation package coupled with flexible working arrangement is effective in maintaining talents.
 What are the opportunity/ies identified?
 Management Approach Given the ever-changing business landscape where everything is going digital, this is an opportune time for the employees to get trainings in different business applications and software.
 The Management will incorporate in its training programs topics that involves digital transformation.